Head First JavaScript Programming, 2nd Edition

 What will you learn from this book?

-Now in its second edition, this brain-friendly guide is your comprehensive journey into modern JavaScript, covering everything from the core language fundamentals to cutting-edge features that define JavaScript today.
+The new edition of this brain-friendly guide takes you through a comprehensive journey into modern JavaScript, covering everything from core language fundamentals to today's cutting-edge features.
 You'll dive into the nuances of JavaScript types and the unparalleled flexibility of its functions.
-You'll learn how to expertly navigate classes and objects, and you'll finally understand closures.
-But that's just the beginning—you'll also get hands-on with the browser's document object model (DOM), engaging with JavaScript in ways you've only imagined.
-You won't just be reading—you'll be playing games, solving puzzles, pondering mysteries, and interacting with JavaScript.
-And you'll write real code, lots of it, so you can start building your own web applications.
+You'll also learn how to expertly navigate classes and objects, and finally understand closures.
+But that's just the beginning.
+You'll also get hands-on with the browser's document object model (DOM), engaging with JavaScript in exciting ways.
+You won't just be reading—you'll be playing games, solving puzzles, pondering mysteries, and interacting with JavaScript as never before.
+And you'll write real code, lots of it, so you can start building your own applications.

 What's so special about this book?